 CAUTION: Do not use a higher rated fuse as this can cause severe damage to electric components and/or fire.

 If fuse has burnt out source of malfunction should be determined and corrected before restarting.
-See an SKI-DOO authorized dealer for servicing.
+See an authorized SKI-DOO dealer for servicing.